hoermannpaul/covproject/README.md

-# covproject
+# COV Project
 Repo containing everything COV project related.

 ## About

-Project is being executed for lecture `COV`.
+Project is being executed for lecture `COV`, and implements SEG_1 part of assignment, which is person segmentation.
+This means our solution should detect and mark parts in a picture belonging to a single person.
+This should also work if multiple people are visible within one image.

 ## Participants: